 To be called and admitted in BC, a transfer candidate must either:

 - attend a call ceremony and be presented in open court; or

 - before beginning the practice of law, take the barristers and solicitors oath before a judge or a practising lawyer (Law Society Rule 2-51(2)).

 A candidate opting to take the oath before a judge or practising lawyer will not be entitled to renew your practising certificate until after having attended a call ceremony.

-You may make arrangements to be called at a regional call ceremony elsewhere in BC.
+Arrangements can be made to be called at a regional call ceremony elsewhere in BC.
 To arrange a ceremony, please contact Member Services.